ravivyas84/personal-blog/index.md

 My current interests lie in [Product Management](/tag/product-management/), [Analytics](/tag/metrics), [Growth](/tag/growth/) driven by Content & [SEO](/tag/seo/) & [Community](/tag/community/) & an eternal love for [Entrepreneurship](/tag/entrepreneurship/)

-My current mission, which needs better articulation, is _to help non-developers do more with computers and the internet in a mechanism they are comfortable in._

 ## Podcast